CodeHipster/java-9-runtime-modules/readme.md

 ## structure

 modules:
+ - food.console.app
- - module for listing recipes(food.console.app)
+    - module for listing recipes
     - has a compile time dependency on the recipe interface
     - has runtime dependencies on modules containing recipies
+ - food.recipe
- - module defining recipe interface(food.recipe)
+    - module defining recipe interface
+ - food.simple
- - module for containing simple recipes(food.simple)
+    - module for containing simple recipes
     - has a compile time dependency on recipe interface
+ - food.complex
- - module for containing complex recipes(food.complex)
+    - module for containing complex recipes
     - has a compile time dependency on recipe interface